 One of the many ways that retailers are enhancing their online services is through appointment scheduling.
 By offering remote and safe in-person appointments, retailers can control customer flow while keeping consistent revenue coming in.

 In this article, we’ll look at three major retailers and their strategies for implementing appointment scheduling during COVID-19.

 JoJo Maman Bébé

-A pandemic is a scary time for anyone, but expectant mothers had an extra burden as they ensured they had everything they needed for their maternity and nursing without physically going to stores.
+A pandemic is a scary time for anyone, but expectant mothers have an extra burden as they ensure they had everything needed for their maternity and nursing without physically going to stores.

 JoJo Maman Bébé, a maternity wear and baby clothing retailer, used appointments to help their customers through these challenging times through its Virtual Maternity VIP Shopping program.
 This is a personal shopping experience that allows customers to book an appointment with a consultant who can advise and guide the shopper through her options to find the best products for their needs.

 The appointments are completely remote, making it safe for pregnant mothers and their families to get what they need.
 The appointments are useful for shoppers because they aren’t just transactional.
 The personal shoppers also give helpful personalized advice, tips, and provide insights into complementary products.